airportyh/jsonr/README.md

 * `parse(jsonrString)` - takes a JSONR string, and returns a JavaScript data structure
-* `stringify(data, indent)` - takes a JavaScript data structure, a string representing indentation amount such as `"  "`, and returns a string in JSONR format.
+* `stringify(data, indent)` - takes a JavaScript data structure, a string representing indentation amount such as a tab or 2 spaces, and returns a string in JSONR format.

 ## Todo